 - 9. Improve the system design in exercise 8 to incorporate the following features: - (a) The price of the books should be updated as and when required.
 Use a private meneber function to implement this. - (b) The stock value of each book should be automatically updated as soon as a transaction is completed. - (c) The number of successful transactions should be recorded for the purpose of statistical analysis.
 Use static data members to keep count of transaction. - 10.
 Design a C++ Class 'Complex' with data members for real and imaginary part.
 Provide default and parameterized constructors.
 Write a program to perform arithmetic operations of two complex numbers using operator overloading (using either member functions or friend functions).

-Chairperson

-Board of Studies

-(Computer Science & Engineering,

-Information Technology & Computer Applications)

-Shri Valshnav Vidyapeeth Vishwavidyalaya

-Indore
+J- Pojava Chairperson ard of Studies Gomputer Science & Engineering, (Computer Science & Engineering, prmation Technology & Computer Applications) Shri Vaishnav Vidyapeeth Vishwavidyalaya Indore